To Import Data from a Local File to a Table

 • Insert All Records: To add all rows from the file to the table.

-CAUTION: With a CSV file, the uploaded file must contain only rows that have not already been imported.
+Attention: With this option selected, the uploaded CSV file must contain only rows that have not already been imported.
 If the system encounters a row that already exists in the table, the import process will be terminated.
 To resolve the situation, click Cancel on the form toolbar, and then try to import data in another mode.

 6. Click OK.

-7. In the Columns dialog box, match the columns of the imported file (displayed in the Column Name column) to the columns in the MYOB Advanced table to which you want to import data (displayed in the Property Name column).
+7. In the Columns dialog box, match the columns of the imported file (displayed in the Column Name column) to the columns in the table on the form to which you want to import data (displayed in the Property Name column).

 8. Click OK to import data to the table.

-9. After the data is successfully imported, click Save on the form toolbar.
+9. After the data has been imported successfully, click Save on the form toolbar.

-After the data is imported and the document is saved, you can continue processing the document according to your organization's workflow.
+After you have imported the data and saved the document, you can continue processing the document based on your organization's workflow.